andrewsalij/LCSO_Repository/README.md

 Ensure that the project root directory is on your path.

 This program is a partial clone of SalijPhDWork (GPLv3) and is distributed under the same license.
-This program uses BerreMueller (GPLv3) and yambopy (GPL v2+).
-Correspondingly, it is distributed under GPL v3.
 See the documentation for these packages for more information including that on their dependencies.

 # Figures